Our Science

 Product Development Strategy and Pipeline

-Recognizing that what most separates TET from antibody-based approaches is our incredible sensitivity and speed, we are focusing our first products on medical conditions where rapid, quantitative measurements of biomarkers or analytes are urgently needed, and current diagnostics do not exist.
-Brain injuries such as stroke presented an obvious first target.
-Tests for other conditions for which there are no objective diagnostics are also being developed by TETmedical.
+Recognizing that TET enables remarkable sensitivity, speed, and versatility, TETmedical is focusing our first products on medical conditions where rapid, quantitative measurements of biomarkers or analytes are urgently needed, and current diagnostics do not exist.
+Brain injuries such as stroke presented an obvious first target, and this is our most advanced product in the pipeline, with the NSE Functional Activity Stroke Test (NSE-FAST) preparing for 2025 FDA clinical testing with trial completion in 2026.

 Patent Information